Simple-Laboratory/.github/profile/README.md

 Zulip is our official meeting and chat space.
 You can access our Zulip chatroom at https://simpasee.zulipchat.com/join/ecqd7pxge4dzaxqzko26qgdr/

 ## Project Board/Codespace
 GitHub is our official project management and codespace platform.
-Our repository can be found at https://github.com/simapsee/simapsee.
+Our repository can be found at https://github.com/Simapsee/prototype_.git.
 To get started, please create a GitHub account if you do not have one already and let us know your GitHub username so that we can add you as a collaborator to our repository.

-We have organized our repository into several sections:
+We have organized our organization into several sections:
 - Issues: This is where we track bugs, feature requests, and other tasks related to our product development.
 - Projects: This is where we manage our project boards.
 You can access our project board at https://github.com/simapsee/simapsee/projects.
 - Code: This is where we store our codebase.
 You can clone the repository to your local machine and start working on it.